Current Time in Dubai, United Arab Emirates

 What currency does Dubai use?

 Dubai uses the AED, the United Arab Emirates dirham.
-It is the standard currency for shopping, transportation, hotels, and most business payments in Dubai, United Arab Emirates.
-If you are traveling or invoicing clients there, using AED helps avoid confusion when comparing prices across different markets.
+This is the standard currency for hotels, taxis, retail, invoices, and business payments in Dubai, United Arab Emirates, so it is the key currency to know when planning travel or commercial activity there.